mustafaakin/gongular/README.md

 ## Validation

 We use [asaskevich/govalidator](https://github.com/asaskevich/govalidator) as a validation framework.
 If the supplied input does not pass the validation step, `http.StatusBadRequest (400)` is returned the user with the cause.
-Validation can be used in Query, Param or Body type inputs.
+Validation can be used in *Query*, *Param* or *Body* type inputs.

 ```go
 type RegisterBody struct {